mimnetto/code-fatale/README.md

 - [x] Include **wireframes** that you designed during the planning process

 # User Story
-- [x] As a user, I will be able to make and edit my post
+- [x]  User can post blogs with a title, mood, content, and an image.
+User cannot successfully login or sign up technically though we got very close to functionality.

 ### Heroku